 Carbohydrates are not only fuel for your workouts, but they also help build muscle mass and bulk up your glutes.
 Carbohydrates are essential for muscle building, as they aid in muscle recovery from exercise and prevent muscle degeneration.

-Sprints are high-intensity exercise that requires fewer calories than sprints.
+Sprints are the high-intensity exercise that requires fewer calories than sprints.

 Does Running Really Make My Butt Smaller?

 It all depends on the type of cardiovascular exercise that you are doing.

 Sprinting in short bursts will help build a muscular physique and strengthen your gluteus.
 Are you familiar with the 100m Olympics female sprinters from Canada?

 Olympic sprinters have strong lower body muscles, including large, firm glutes.
 This is because they regularly do HIIT and strength training to build their muscles.
 However, if you compare them to long-distance runners, you will see a big difference.
 Long-distance runners tend to be thinner, leaner, with less muscle mass.
 This is because they run for long periods of time, during which their bodies begin to lose muscle mass through a process called catabolism.
 In catabolism, the body consumes muscle tissue and uses it to fuel itself.
 So, if you want big, firm glutes, you don’t need to be an Olympic sprinter – just make sure to do regular HIIT and strength training.

 Want to know what to wear running?
 Click right here.

 Do Sprint and Long-Distance Running Have The Same Effects on The Body?

 Sprinting and long-distance running are two very different types of exercise.
 Sprinting is a high-intensity activity that requires short bursts of energy, while long-distance running is a lower-intensity activity that can be sustained for longer periods of time.

 Both types of exercise have different effects on the body.
 Sprinting helps build up explosive power and speed, while long-distance running helps build endurance.